zebleck/InsightMap/README.md

 - 🌐 **Graph-Based Knowledge Management**: Utilizing Neo4j, the backend supports dynamic linking of nodes, representing different pieces of information or ideas.
 - ⭐ **User-Focused Design**: From easy node linking to two-way automatic linking between nodes and dynamic navigation, InSightMap aims for an intuitive and frictionless user experience.
 - 🤖 **Integration of generative AI**: Generate abstract representations of selected text through the use of generative AI
+- 📄 **PDF Export**: Easily convert your Markdown notes, along with embedded images and expanded links, into downloadable PDFs.

 ## Tech Stack